Rustproofing your car in Canada goes beyond keeping your ride aesthetically appealing.

 Rustproofing a car is the process of preventing rust through specific chemical applications and services.
 The protection against rust and corrosion is achieved by applying a barrier between the vehicle's body and external elements.
 Depending on the type, it can be used all over your car or only on the underside.
 It can last up to two years on your vehicle when rustproofed correctly.

-According to articles, including CTV, it’s highly recommended to get your car rustproofed in the spring, not the winter.
+Professionals suggest it’s highly recommended to get your car rustproofed in the spring, not the winter.

 Many of us know how harsh winter driving can be.
-Car rust protection can not only protect our winter drives, but it is beneficial for driving in spring.
+Car rust protection can not only protect our winter drives, but it is also beneficial for driving in spring.
 The warmer weather and humidity can create a breeding ground for rust.
 Aim to get the service done once a year, every one to two years.

 If costs are the main concern for not getting your car rustproofed, consider these other benefits that bring value to your vehicle.